amirfeqhi/visual-javascript-algorithms/README.md

 Visualizing Data Structures and Algorithms with JavaScript and p5.js library.

-Note: The purpose here is to implement algorithms in [javascript-algorithms ](https://github.com/trekhleb/javascript-algorithms) repository.
+Note: The goal here is to visualize algorithms in [javascript-algorithms ](https://github.com/trekhleb/javascript-algorithms) repository.

 ### Data Structures